OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Around 1870, a German immigrant by the name of Charles Feltman opened the first hot dog stand on Coney Island.
 He sold over 3,600 frankfurters in a bun that year.
 And in 1880, a sausage vendor in St Louis who gave white gloves to his customers to help them hold their hot sausages ran out of gloves, and began giving them out inside a white bun instead.

 By 1893, the hot dog was a favorite baseball park treat.
 Some believe this is because of Chris von de Ahe, the owner of the St Louis Browns and a local bar, who introduced hot dogs to pair with his beer; others claim it was Harry Stevens, a concessionaire at the New York Giants baseball stadium, who popularized them at sporting games.

 In 1916, Nathan Handwerker – a Polish immigrant and employee of Feltman’s – opened a hot dog stand of his own, selling them for half the price of his competitor, and Feltman was eventually forced to close up shop.
 By the 1920s, Nathan’s hot dogs were known nationwide.

-As the hot dog made its way from east to west, it became widespread in American culture: it appeared at backyard BBQs and Fourth of July celebrations, even making its way onto a White House menu in 1939.
-To discuss how to address issues with the Nazis, King George VI of England and Queen Elizabeth made the first royal visit to the US.
-FDR and the first lady hosted a picnic, where Eleanor decided to serve America’s hot dog.
-Having never tried one before, the Queen asked, ‘How do you eat this?‘ That same year, the West Coast responded with its own hot dog stand: Paul and Betty Pink opened the famous Pink’s in Los Angeles.
+As the hot dog made its way from east to west, it became widespread in American culture: it appeared at backyard barbecues and Fourth of July celebrations, even making its way onto a White House menu in 1939.
+In 1939, King George VI of England and Queen Elizabeth made the first royal visit to the USA.
+Franklin D Roosevelt and the first lady hosted a picnic, at which Eleanor decided to serve the hot dog.
+Having never tried one before, the Queen asked, “How do you eat this?”
+That same year, the West Coast responded with its own hot dog stand, when Paul and Betty Pink opened the famous Pink’s in Los Angeles.